NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 		...
 	};

-In both cases, if `Type` is not an empty class, then this is a compile error. `stateless` cannot be applied to a base class which uses `virtual` inheritance.
+For these declarations to be well-formed, `Type` must be a PST.

+`stateless` cannot be applied to:

+* Members of a `union` class
+* base classes that use `virtual` inheritance
-Member subobjects that are arrayed cannot be declared with `stateless` property.
-Variables which are not non-static data members cannot be declared with the stateless property.
+* Member subobjects that are arrayed
+* Variables that are not declared as non-static data members

-`stateless` cannot be applied to a member of a `union` class.

 The stateless property can be conditional, based on a compile-time condition like `noexcept`.
 This is done as follows:

 	template<typename Alloc>
 	struct DataBlock
 	{
-		stateless(is_empty_v<Alloc>) Alloc a;
+		stateless(is_possibly_stateless_v<Alloc>) Alloc a;
 	};

-In this case, `a` will be a stateless member only if its type is empty.
+In this case, `a` will be a stateless member only if its type is a PST.
 If the condition is false, then it is as if the stateless property were not applied to the subobject.

-To facilitate common use patterns, the `stateless(auto)` syntax for subobjects shall be equivalent to `stateless(std::is_empty_v<T>)`, where `T` is the type of the subobject being declared.
+To facilitate common use patterns, the `stateless(auto)` syntax for subobjects shall be equivalent to `stateless(std::is_possibly_stateless_v<T>)`, where `T` is the type of the subobject being declared.

+Classes which contain stateless subobjects, directly or indirectly, are subject to the [Unique Identity Rule](#unique_rule).
+Class declarations that violate the unique identity rule are il-formed.

-### Stateless behavior
+## Stateless behavior {#stateless_behavior}

 Stateless subobjects have no effect on the layout or size of their containing object.
-Similarly, the rules for standard layout types ignore the presence of any stateless subobjects.
+Similarly, the rules for standard layout types ignore the presence of any stateless subobjects (a class can be standard layout with public stateless members and private non-stateless members).
 And thus, two classes can be layout compatible even if they differ by the presence of stateless subobjects.

 Stateless subobjects otherwise have the same effects on their containing types as regular subobjects do.
 For example, a stateless subobject can cause its container to not be trivially copyable, if it has a non-trivial copy constructor (even though the object by definition has no state to copy).